Marnie Simpson Goes Commando And Puts Her Vagina On Display At NTAs

 While things seem to be getting back to normal in Simpson’s relationship life, a lot more has to be said about her choice of attire for the NTAs.
 Fans quickly took to social media to talk about the Geordie Shore star and her dress.
 From the looks of it, some of her fans were in dismay while others were disgusted.

-“Was Marnie Simpson trying to do a Chrissy Teigen by showing her ‘bits’ at the NTA’s?” one social media fan enquired.
+“Was Marnie Simpson trying to do a Chrissy Teigen by showing her ‘bits’ at the NTA’s?” one social media fan inquired

 Another fan expressed her disbelief in the fact that the reality star opted to wear a see-through dress without any knickers underneath.
 A lot of other celebrities took the opportunity to show off their stunning dresses at the red carpet but Marnie clearly garnered more attention courtesy of her sheer dress and the fact that she was not afraid to show off her vagina.